GenesysCloudBlueprints/wfm-hris-blueprint/blueprint/index.md

 For more information about Genesys Cloud blueprint support and practices, see our Genesys Cloud blueprint [FAQ](https://developer.genesys.cloud/blueprints/faq "Opens the Blueprint FAQ") sheet.
 :::

 This Genesys Cloud Developer Blueprint integrates Genesys Cloud with an HRIS to retrieve employee time-off balances and provide that information in Genesys Cloud workforce management.
-When a time-off request is created or updated in Genesys Cloud workforce management, the integration inserts the request into the HRIS for tracking and verification against the employee's available balance.
+When a time-off request is approved, or an approved request is updated in Genesys Cloud Workforce Management, the integration inserts the request into the HRIS for tracking and verification against the employee's available balance.

 You can configure and run this integration from within your Genesys Cloud organization.
 Architect flows and data actions to sync time-off data with your preferred HRIS.
 The following image shows a BambooHR integration.